The Sword of Reckoning: Chapter 1 Sneak Peek

 She nodded, tapped him on the back, and turned to leave but stopped.
 “Um, Noah…anyway you can—”

 “Do the paperwork?
 Figured as much since you’re not sticking around.
 Just remember I’m adding up all the favors.
-You owe me big time and I aim cashing in very soon.”
+You owe me big time and I am cashing in soon.”

 She waved goodbye with both middle fingers at attention.